EthanMerrill/100-Days-of-Code/journal.md

 This site is *not* going to be mobile optimized, because I already spent a week on it.
 I can't even make the media query(which does exist) work properly, or at all.

-# Day 23 Got Distracted
+# Day 23

-I started playing around with another project in d3, which I probly will never finish.
+I started playing around with another project in d3, which I probably will never finish.
 I didn't even make a Github Repo for it.
-It is a visualization for
+It is a visualization for the availability of electric vehicles.

 # Day 24

 FINISH IT!
 Almost a quarter of the way through and I'm not even finished with basic web!
-Cmon!
+C'mon!
 Today I NEED to finish the promo website.
 Its been passing the tests all week I just need to clean up the survey and add a quick footer--Nothing else!
 No Mission Creep!

 - [x] Clean up Survey Expansion Box
 - [x] add a quick n dirty footer
-- [x] MAYBE Add more filler text as a result of the Bloomberg blands article
+- [x] MAYBE Add more filler text as a result of the Bloomberg Blands article
 - [x] Submit Product Landing Page
 {done in 1st Hour, its amazing what focus can do!}

 - [x] Finish & Submit Documentation Challenge

+future:
 - [ ] Start Portfolio Challenge
-- [ ] Do more Javascript Exercises
+- [ ] Do more JavaScript Exercises
 - [ ] Work on Electric Vehicle Visualization in D3 (Make working Scale for year)

+# Day 25

+Continued the Basic JavaScript exercises.
+I also left my first feedback on other people projects using the FCC Forum.
+Getting involved with the community remains a priority during this 100 days challenge.
+I would like to contribute to open source or non profit projects as well, perhaps when I have slightly more experience.
+Overall Quite productive considering the time spent coding today.